-We should not be worried about what others think of us, but we should be concerned about the condition of our own Hearts.
-Neither should we be judging others; we should be considering our own hearts.
+We should not be worried about what others think of us, but we should be concerned about the condition of our own hearts.
+We should be considering our own hearts before we begin to consider anyone else’s heart.
 It isn’t that we can change our hearts and mold them to be acceptable to God.
 It’s a matter of coming to the realization God knows us for who we really are.
-He also knows us for who we made us to be.
+He also knows us for who He made us to be.

 He is the potter, and we are the clay.
 God made us, and only He can mold us into what He made us to be.
-We cannot change ourselves, but we can allow ourselves to be molded by Him if we submit to Him
+We cannot change ourselves, but we can allow ourselves to be changed by Him … if we submit to Him.

 The grace that we show others is an indication of the grace we, ourselves have received and embraced.
 The measure by which we judge others is the measure by which we are judged.
 If we haven’t received the forgiveness of Jesus and the invitation to go and sin no more, it will be reflected in the way we judge others.

 “Woe to you, teachers of the law and Pharisees, you hypocrites!
 You are like whitewashed tombs, which look beautiful on the outside but on the inside are full of the bones of the dead and everything unclean.
 In the same way, on the outside you appear to people as righteous but on the inside you are full of hypocrisy and wickedness.”
 (Matthew 23:27-28)